 National marketing campaigns and grass roots fads have caused tremendous confusion in knowing what to feed our pets.
 Walk into any pet food store like PetSmart and you will be confused by the dizzying array of foods.
 Even Trader Joe’s has a pet food brand.

-Pet stores, feed stores (and even breeders) are the last place you should go for advice on what to feed your pet.
+Pet stores, feed stores and breeders are the last place you should go for advice on what to feed your pet.
 As a start, their employees do not understand the basics of nutrition.
-Next time you go ask one of them to name 4 fat-soluble vitamins, or tell you what an essential amino acid is, or name 10 essential amino acids, or how many kilocalories there are in a gram of fats, carbohydrates, or protein.
+Next time you go, ask one of them to name 4 fat-soluble vitamins, or tell you what an essential amino acid is, or name 10 essential amino acids, or how many kilocalories there are in a gram of fats, carbohydrates, or protein.
 The answers to these questions are Nutrition 101, and we have never had a pet store employee that can answer them.

 Next ask them how familiar they are with your individual pet.
 Do they know its vaccine status, its body condition score, its weight or temperature, its heart rate and respiratory rate, the results of its lymph node exam or heart exam, etc.?
 Without this basic information on your pet how can they even begin to give nutrition advice?

 Then ask them if they have the laboratory findings on your pet regarding its fecal parasite status, its protein and electrolyte numbers, its liver enzyme values, its kidney status, its white blood cell and red blood cell count, and its viral or heartworm status.
 Ask them if they know of any medication your pet is taking to treat a disease.
 These are all important points, and of course they would not know any of these